Skip to Content

-Ah, Florence.
-The city known for its stunning Renaissance art, rich history, and delicious food is one of the top destinations in Italy for travelers.
-From exploring its famous monuments and landmarks to indulging in its world-renowned cuisine, these are the best things to do in Florence that will keep you busy during your time here.
+The city, known for its stunning Renaissance art, rich history, and delicious food, is one of the top destinations in Italy for travelers.

-No matter what your interests are, there are plenty of things to do in Florence that you won’t want to miss.
-So, if you’re planning a trip to this beautiful city, be sure to include these top things to do in Florence on your itinerary.
+There are plenty of things to do in Florence that you won’t want to miss, so if you’re planning a trip to this beautiful city, include these top things to do in Florence on your itinerary.

 TL;DR